rahullraghuwanshi/CodeForQuality/src/main/java/org/example/flowcharts_and_pseudocode/FlowchartsAndPseudocode.md

 Pseudocode allows programmers to outline the logic of their code in a clear and readable manner before translating it into a specific programming language.

+## Questions

+#### Create flowchart and pseudocode for the following:

+1. Input a year and find whether it is a leap year or not.
+2. Take two numbers and print the sum of both.
+3. Take a number as input and print the multiplication table for it.
+4. Take 2 numbers as inputs and find their HCF and LCM.
+5. Keep taking numbers as inputs till the user enters ‘x’, after that print sum of all.
 ---